elipsion/dhkex/README.md

 5. Paste your partner's token when received
 6. Both parties see matching passwords and verification tokens
 7. Verify the verification token out-of-band before using the password
+8. (Optional) Save keypairs using the 💾 icon with optional password protection

 ### URL Parameters